micmejia/bible-dump/AMPC/Mark/Mark 3.md

-But whoever speaks abusively against _or_ maliciously misrepresents the Holy Spirit can never get forgiveness, but is guilty of _and_ is in the grasp of [^i]an everlasting trespass.
+But whoever speaks abusively against _or_ maliciously misrepresents the Holy Spirit can never get forgiveness, but is guilty of _and_ is in the grasp of an everlasting trespass.